-CO Statement CO1 [L1] Define the Professional ethics and to understand the various concepts of the pharmaceutical legislation in India CO2 [L2] Discuss the various parameters in the Drug and Cosmetic Act and rules and to understand the functions various officers comes under D &C act, labelling requirements and packaging guidelines for drugs and cosmetics CO3 [L3] Determine the various rules and educational regulations, constitution & functions of PCI as well as registration process for pharmacist described under Pharmacy act CO4 [L1] Define the various parameters, construction, design of bonded and non-bonded laboratory manufacturing, warehousing and storage procedure for alcoholic and non alcoholic in mentioned under medicinal and toilet preparation act CO5 [L2] Discuss about Constitution and Functions of narcotic & Psychotropic Consultative Committee, National Fund for Controlling the Drug Abuse, Prohibition, Control and regulations CO6 [L5] Assess the knowledge on prohibited and exempted classes of advertisements relating drugs and magic remedies described under act
+CO Statement CO1 [L1] Define the Professional ethics and to understand the various concepts of the pharmaceutical legislation in India CO2 [L2] Discuss the various parameters in the Drug and Cosmetic Act and rules and to understand the functions various officers comes under D &C act, labelling requirements and packaging guidelines for drugs and cosmetics and pharmacy act CO3 [L3] Determine the various parameters, construction, design of bonded and non-bonded laboratory manufacturing, warehousing and storage procedure for alcoholic and non alcoholic in mentioned under medicinal and toilet preparation act CO4 [L1] Define about Constitution and Functions of narcotic & Psychotropic Consultative Committee, National Fund for Controlling the Drug Abuse, Prohibition, Control and regulations and to know about DPCO, prohibited and exempted classes of advertisements relating drugs and magic remedies described under act CO5 [L2] Discuss About Prevention of Cruelty to animals Act-1960. & Patents & design Act-1970.
+CO6 [L5] Assess Brief study of prescription and Non-prescription Products